zzzprojects/learn-orm/tutorials/vb-net/enums.md

 The day is Tuesday
 ```

-Here is another enum example where we have assigned a value to the first constant only, so the compiler will assign the values to the remaining constants.
+Here is another enum example where we have assigned a value to the first constant only so that the compiler will assign the remaining constants values.

 ```csharp
 Enum Months